U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-Inside and beyond the classroom, California Lutheran University helps students to pursue their passions, discover their purpose and follow that purpose to transform their communities and the world.
-Our dedicated, accomplished faculty members teach small classes of undergraduate and graduate students who are open-minded about people, ideas and faith.
-CLU students want to excel academically while growing as individuals.
+California Lutheran University helps students to pursue their passions, discover their purpose and follow that purpose to transform their communities and the world.
+Small class sizes and low faculty-student ratios enable undergraduate and graduate students to work closely with their dedicated and accomplished professors, becoming partners in learning and research.

-CLU is a selective comprehensive institution dedicated to academic excellence in the liberal arts and professional fields.
+Founded in 1959, CLU is a selective institution dedicated to academic excellence in the liberal arts and sciences and professional fields.
 Its mission is to educate leaders for a global society who are strong in character and judgment, confident in their identity and vocation, and committed to service and justice.
 Rooted in the Lutheran tradition, the university encourages critical inquiry into matters of both faith and reason.

 |School type||private, coed college|

 When applying to California Lutheran University, it's important to note the application deadline is March 15, and the early action deadline is November 1.
 Scores for either the ACT or SAT test are due May 1.
 The application fee at California Lutheran University is $45.
 It is selective, with an acceptance rate of 47.3 percent.